Yuhan-Fei/SMRTnet/README.md

 <p align="center"><img src="figs/demo4.png" width=60% /></p>

-### :bell: Extract RNA sequence embeddings
+### :bell: Extract RNA sequence embeddings from the RNA language model

-We provide example scripts to extract embeddings of given RNA sequences based on the RNASwan-seq model:
+We provide example scripts to extract embeddings of given RNA sequences from the RNASwan-seq:

 ```python
 # Note: Please ensure that your current working directory is set to the `SMRTnet` folder.